vistart/iaml-labs/README.md

 ## Recommended: Use [Notable](https://noteable.edina.ac.uk/login)

 #### Step 1:
 Go to [Notable](https://noteable.edina.ac.uk/login).
-It might ask your UUN and Password, if you are logged into Euclid.
+It might ask your UUN and Password, if you are not logged into Euclid.
 After login, the following screen will be available with few options to start the server.
 <br/>
 <img src="assets\step_0.png" width="500" height="200">